mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ### Properties with Spaces and Nested Properties

-The plugin uses JavaScript like syntax to access the front-mater.
-This means that, to bind to a front-matter field with special characters such as spaces, you need to use JavaScript's bracket syntax.
+The plugin uses JavaScript-like syntax to access the frontmater.
+This means that, to bind to a frontmatter field with special characters such as spaces, you need to use JavaScript's bracket syntax.

 This will **not** work.